dustymabe/summit-2017-container-lab/labs/lab2/chapter2.md

 docker ps
 ```

-Take a look at some of the arguments we are passing to Docker.
-We are telling Docker that the image will be listening on port 80 inside the container and to randomly assign a port on the host that maps to port 80 in the container.
+Take a look at some of the arguments we are passing to docker.
+We are telling docker that the image will be listening on port 80 inside the container and to randomly assign a port on the host that maps to port 80 in the container.
 Next we are providing a ```name``` of ```bigapp```.
 After that we are setting some environment variables that will be passed into the container and consumed by the configuration scripts to set up the container.
 Finally, we pass it the name of the image that we built in the prior step.

 ## Exploring the Running Container